melissaboiko/myougiden/README.md

 Features:
  - Fully Unicode-aware.
  - Regular expression support.
- - Partial, full, and whole-word queries.
+ - Partial, full, whole-word, and start-of-field queries.
+ - Intelligently find out what kind of query is intended.
  - Optional rōmaji input and output.
- - Intelligently find out what kind of query is intended.
  - Option for tab-separated output, easily manipulable with Unix tools. (beta)
  - Full color output, including partial match highlighting.
 No seriously, this thing has a *lot* of color.
 I mean we're talking Takashi Murakami material